SoMuchForSubtlety/f1viewer/README.md

 Players need to be in your PATH environment variable to be detected by f1viewer.

 ## Config
 When you first start f1viewer a boilerplate config is automatically generated.
 On Widows systems it's located in `%AppData%\Roaming\f1viewer`, on macOS in `$HOME/Library/Application Support/f1viewer` and on Linux in `$XDG_CONFIG_HOME/f1viewer` or `$HOME/.config/f1viewer`.
+You can access it quickly by running `f1viewer -config`.

 The default config looks like this
 ```json